 - Insert hook into the same corner space, from front to back.

 - Wrap yarn over hook and draw up a loop.
 If you prefer, you can also start the new color with a slip knot, and draw that through your corner space to start the new color.
 However, you will still need to weave in the ends to keep it secure.

-- Begin the pattern for round 2 with the new color.
+- Begin the turning chain and pattern for round 2 with the new color.
 When round 2 is complete, weave in your ends.

 How to Hide the Ends

 It is so much better to weave ends in as you go than to face all that weaving in at the end!